the-SecEng/layers-frontend/README.md

-# Layers - Open Source Project Management and Issue Tracking
+# Layers - Open Source Project Management and Issue Tracking System

 Layers is a powerful, open-source alternative to traditional project management and issue tracking systems.
 Designed to enhance collaboration and streamline workflows, Layers provides a feature-rich platform for teams to manage projects, track issues, and boost overall productivity.